SpartnerNL/laravel-excel-docs/README.md

   details: Supercharge your Laravel collections and export them directly to an Excel or CSV document.
 Exporting has never been so easy.
 - title: 🚀 Supercharged exports.
   details: Export queries with automatic chunking for better performance.
 For even more superpowers, exports can also be queued.
-- title: 🔥 Export blade views.
+- title: 🔥 Export Blade views.
   details: Want to have a custom layout in your spreadsheet?
-Use a HTML table in a blade view and export that to Excel.
+Use a HTML table in a Blade view and export that to Excel.
 footer: MIT Licensed | Powered by Maatwebsite
 ---